AlexanderRaab/MARC/readme.md

 | LiDAR Layer              | Main 2D LiDAR for localization                    | UART                   |

 #### Differential Drive Layer
 This layer is a implementation of a Differential Drive robot.
-Computations are done on a [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/).
-2 DC-motors together with PWM-based motor drivers are used for locomotion.
+Computations are done on a [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) mounted on a custom designed PCB.
+2 DC motors together with PWM-based motor drivers are used for locomotion.
 The odometry data is currently only computed from wheel encoder signals.
 Additionally an on-board IMU provides linear acceleration and angular velocity feedback.
 Basic obstacle avoidance can be implemented using 8 ultrasonic distance sensors placed on the circumference of the chassis.